shivamin926/DRL_Testing_Project_Shiv_Saksham_Samir/Doodle_Jump/README.md

 ## 🎮 4.
 Visualization (Record Gameplay → notebooks/)

 Each command below records a short GIF of the trained agent playing the game.
-You can optionally save as MP4 with --save_mp4.

 ```powershell
 # PPO & A2C (seed 7)